Date of Degree

 Copyright 2009 Xin Dou

 Dou, Xin.
-"New algorithms for target delineation and radiation delivery in intensity-modulated radiation therapy." dissertation, University of Iowa, 2009.
+"New algorithms for target delineation and radiation delivery in intensity-modulated radiation therapy."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.